Complete Guide To Compare Density Meters For Process Control & Slurry Measurement

 A high precision laser is used to detect the displacement in the deflection of the cartridge.
 Acting as a scale, the measurement of deflection is equated to a measurement of mass.
 In a fixed volume, the change in mass is equated to the change in density.
 A variety of additional sensors measure pressure, temperature, wear and even velocity in the line to establish direct measurements of the essential statistical process control variables.
 When combining these measured variables, an operator can not only truly measure their process, but also accurately and efficiently make changes downstream and/or automate troubleshooting.

-These measurements provide the first true process characterization device, allowing operators to use as much or as little of the processing data to achieve their desired level of process control.
+These measurements provide the first true process characterization device.
+The key advantage of a process characterization device to allow operators to use as much or as little of the processing data to achieve their desired level of process control.

 A Red Meter is highly accurate and repeatable, in addition to being easy to install and use.